emdobrin/aepsdk-edgeconsent-android/Documentation/api-reference.md

 ```java
 public static void getConsents(final AdobeCallback<Map<String, Object>> callback);
 ```
 * callback - callback invoked with the current consents of the extension.
 If an AdobeCallbackWithError is provided, an AdobeError, can be returned in the eventuality of any error that occurred while getting the user consents.
-The callback may be invoked on a different thread
+The callback may be invoked on a different thread.

 ##### Example
 ```java